overington/cv/src/CV/parts/50_dev.md

 - Pre- and post-processing functions for precise time alignment for use with camera selection, editing, compositing and rendering.
 - ML based compositing function removing background from human in video, with moving background (no green-screen) and compositing them onto pre-rendered virtual backgrounds.

-__Semantic segmentation and matting pipeline for virtual production__: Leading the development of an automated segmentation workflow that generates high-quality alpha mattes from raw footage for virtual production.
+__Semantic segmentation and matting pipeline for virtual production__: Leading the development of an automated segmentation pipeline to generate high-quality alpha mattes from raw footage for virtual production.
 Key achievements:

 - Leveraged vision-language models such as BLIP2, GroundingDINO and SAM2 for text-to-object prompting, object detection and segmentation.
 - Integrated zero-shot text-to-mask segmentation methods and refined outputs using generative AI models to create precise, production-ready alpha mattes.